IST-DASLab/ACDC/README.md

 The code is based on the open-source code for the WoodFisher neural network compression paper, which can be found on Github [here](http://github.com/IST-DASLab/WoodFisher "here").

 ### To Run:
 We recommend access to at least one GPU for running CIFAR-10 and CIFAR-100 training and at least 2-4 GPUs for running Imagenet training.
-We recommend Pytorch 1.8, and, if possible, wandb.
-If the latter is not possible, all code should be run with the `--use_wandb` flag **disabled**.
+The ImageNet experiments were run using PyTorch 1.7.1, but the code was also tested using PyTorch 1.8.
+We recommend, if possible, using WandB for experiments tracking.
+Otherwise, all code should be run with the `--use_wandb` flag **disabled**.

 All requirements are listed in the `requirements.txt` file.
-Once they are installed, training for the appropriate dataset, architecture, and sparsity can be started by running the appropriate `.sh` file, which can be adjusted to give the correct GPU ids, output directories, and `--use_wandb` flag.
+Once they are installed, training for the appropriate dataset, architecture, and sparsity can be started by running the appropriate `.sh` file, which can be adjusted to give the correct GPU ids, output directories, dataset path and `--use_wandb` flag.

 Please note that each shell script points to a configuration file, found in configs/neurips.
-These configuration files set the pruning and recycling schedule, as well as the learning rate and its schedule.
+These configuration files set the pruning and recycling schedule, as well as the learning rate and its scheduler.

 ## Structure of the repo